ludwig-ai/ludwig-docs/src/docs/user_guide.md

 ### Serial Executor

-The `serial`executor performs hyper-parameter optimization locally in a serial manner, executing the elements in the set of sampled parameters obtained by the selected strategy one at a time.
+The `serial`executor performs hyper-parameter optimization locally in a serial manner, executing the elements in the set of sampled parameters obtained by the selected sampler one at a time.

 Example:
 ```yaml